Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 Being able to lift the leg itself may be a challenge for the average modern human who sits all the time; however, it’s a totally arbitrary and unambitious minimum expression of strength.
 Since all our minimum standards are arbitrary, why should we use one that barely translates into even moderately functional locomotion?

 Manual muscle testing has the veneer of objectivity because it is somewhat objective.
 You can or cannot perform the requested motion.
 Simple and objective.
 However, the minimum performance to achieve “good enough” is set so low as to be pointless.
 And the belief that “good enough” applies to all the angles and lengths that muscle can adopt is demonstrably false.

-The point of finding dysfunctional muscles and muscle imbalances is NOT to get obsessive over how broken your body is.
-The point is to see clearly where you can improve your body’s capacity to work, play, exert, etc.
+The point of finding dysfunctional muscles and muscle imbalances is not to get obsessive over how broken your body is.
+The point is to see clearly where you can improve your body’s capacity to work and play.

-The goal of finding dysfunctional muscles is to expand your body's capabilities in multiple realms.
+The goal of finding dysfunctional muscles is to expand your body's capabilities into multiple realms.

 Rooting out dysfunctional muscles makes all kinds of activities (however random) possible.
 I decided to try a longboard skateboard at the age of 39.

-This is where the conventional medical approach to functional tests goes so awry.
+This is where the conventional medical approach goes awry.
 Medical professionals are trained to see failure in functional tests as a sign of congenital deformity or irreversible structural damage.
 They are trained this way despite an endlessly growing body of history and research literature that disproves these interpretations.

 If you’re someone with chronic pain or someone who’s interested in optimizing your body’s movement capacity, muscle function matters.
-Assessing your abilities in this honest way gives you a constant line of fresh challenges.
-If you look at each dysfunction or imbalance as a new skill to acquire, you will find yourself on a journey that is physically challenging, comforting, and rewarding all at once.
+Assessing your abilities in an honest way gives you a constant line of fresh challenges.
+If you look at each dysfunction or imbalance as a new skill to acquire, you’ll find yourself on a journey that is physically challenging, comforting, and rewarding all at once.